Graham Fenton

-Graham Anthony Fenton (born 22 May 1974) is an English football manager and former professional footballer who is the current manager of Blyth Spartans.
+Graham Anthony Fenton (born 22 May 1974) is an English football manager and former professional footballer who was most recently manager of Blyth Spartans.

 He played as a striker in the Premier League for Aston Villa, Blackburn Rovers and Leicester City, as well as in the Football League for West Bromwich Albion, Walsall, Stoke City, Blackpool and Darlington.
-He also spent a year in Scotland with St Mirren before later playing for Non-league Blyth Spartans.
+He also spent a year in Scotland with St Mirren before later playing for non-League Blyth Spartans.

 He was capped once by England at under-21 level.

-Since retiring from playing he moved into management and has since managed both North Shields and South Shields.
-He also had a spell as caretaker manager of Blyth Spartans during his time there as a player.
+Since retiring from playing he moved into management and has since managed both North Shields, South Shields and Blyth Spartans.

-He was sacked by South Shields on 16 January 2022 and replaced by Kevin Phillips.

 Club career

+Aston Villa

 Fenton joined Aston Villa as a trainee in June 1990, turning professional in February 1992.
 He was loaned out to West Bromwich Albion in January 1994, making his league debut against Leicester City in the same month.
 His loan spell at Albion was very successful, producing three goals in seven games and contributing to Albion's eventual survival in Division One, leaving many Albion fans "bitterly disappointed" when he did not sign permanently.
 He instead returned to Villa, making his club debut in a 0–0 Premiership draw at home to Manchester City on 22 February 1994.
 In March 1994, he played in Villa's League Cup winning side, playing all of the 3–1 victory against Manchester United at Wembley.

+Blackburn Rovers

 In November 1995, having struggled to claim a regular place in the Villa Park first team, Fenton made a £1.5 million move to reigning Premiership champions Blackburn, but his first team opportunities were limited as he faced competition from Alan Shearer, Chris Sutton and Kevin Gallacher.
 He scored seven times for Blackburn, including two as a late substitute against Newcastle United, the team Fenton has supported since childhood, in April 1996, which effectively ended Newcastle's title challenge.

+Leicester City

 In August 1997, he moved to Martin O'Neill's Leicester City for a fee of £1.1million.
 He scored on his Leicester debut, having replaced Ian Marshall as a late substitute in the 2–1 win away to Liverpool, but again struggled to establish himself, making only 34 league appearances (21 as substitute) over three seasons.
 Despite being left out of Leicester's squad for the 2000 Football League Cup Final he made four appearances and scored one goal during their victorious League Cup campaign.
 He also scored one of the penalties in the shootout against Fulham in the quarter final.

+He joined Walsall on loan in March 2000, scoring once against Port Vale and had an unsuccessful trial with Barnsley in July 2000.